giacomocamposampiero/junit-testing/README.md

 # junit_testing
 A concrete adaptation of basic data structures of JME CLDC 1.1 to more complex data structure interfaces defined in the Collection Framework of Java J2SE 1.4.2, developed using a test-driven approach with JUnit 4.13 library.
-This project was a homework for a Software Engineering course that I attended during my BSc second year.
-The project documents, as well as the software documentation, are in Italian.
+T

 ## Project goals
 The goal of this project was to provide a concrete implementation of some data structure interfaces used by a given library developed for J2SE 1.4.2 in a JME CLDC 1.1 environment.